abrutus/abrut.us/source/_posts/2012-06-22-broken-windows-theory-and-software-engineering.markdown

 And apparently similar success occurred in Albuquerque, Massachusetts(20% drop in calls to the police) and even the Netherlands.

-I know what I'm going to do: fix those windows and allow this thought to influence me to write great software.
-You?

 Feel free to drop me a line in the comment section below.